• Skip to primary navigation

 Extreme weather is climate change in action.

-Communities of color and low-income communities are often affected first and worst by climate disasters and bear a disproportionate burden of extreme weather.
+Communities of color and communities below the poverty line are often affected first and worst by climate disasters and bear a disproportionate burden of extreme weather.
 When it comes to extreme heat, places across the United States with large Black populations experience higher temperatures on average.
 They are more likely to live in areas with high levels of air pollution, limited access to green spaces, and inadequate infrastructure for cooling.
 This is especially true in urban settings crowded with buildings, full of heat-absorbing concrete, and without cooling vegetation like trees.

-Outdoor workers in the US are up to 35 times more likely to die from heat exposure than the general population.
+Outdoor workers in the U.S. are up to 35 times more likely to die from heat exposure than the general population.
 Hispanic or Latino individuals are disproportionately represented in the outdoor workforce.

-BACK STORY
+BACK STORY ON

 • Articles